 (Photo Credit: Alberto G)

-Testing and the whole notion of individual difference is something that psychology has embraced, investigated and continued to develop throughout its history.
+Testing and the whole notion of individual difference is something that psychology has embraced, investigated and developed throughout its history.

 Its legacy is clear to see when you consider the point made by The British Psychological Society that: "Psychological tests are used in all walks of life to assess ability, personality and behaviour.
 A test can be used as part of the selection process for job interviews, to assess children in schools, or offenders in prisons."

-Broadly speaking psychological testing can be defined as the use of one or more standardized measurement instruments, devices, or procedures including the use of computerized psychological tests, to observe or record human behaviour.
+Broadly speaking psychological testing can be defined as the use of one or more standardized measurement instruments, devices, or procedures including the use of computerized psychological tests, to observe or record human behavior.

 The best-known projective test is the Rorschach inkblot test, it dates back to 1921 and is named after the Swiss psychiatrist Hermann Rorschach.

 Hermann Rorschach had a great interest in psychoanalysis and in 1918 he began experimenting with inkblots with his own patients.
 Encouraged by what he found, he published his findings in 1921.